desoumyadeep/narative_visualization/readme.md

-The following are the scenes in the narative visualization:
+The following are the scenes in the Narrative visualization:

-- Page 1: Covid-19 Case, Death and Vaccination Totals by Age Groups: the chart is contains grouped barchart to show the totals of the three measures by Age Groups
+- Page 1: Covid-19 Case, Death and Vaccination Totals by Age Groups: The chart contains grouped barchart to show the totals of the three measures by Age Groups
-- Pages 2 - 11: Covid-19 Case, Death and Vaccination Totals for the selected Age Groups by Month: the chart contains line graph, with counts of each measure plotted across the y-axis and date range from November 2020 to June 2021 in x-axis.
+- Pages 2 - 11: Covid-19 Case, Death and Vaccination Totals for the selected Age Groups by Month: The chart contains line graph, with counts of each measure plotted in y-axis and date range from November 2020 to June 2021 in x-axis.
 The age group used to plot the graph is visible on right hand side just above the chart.
 Each chart has annotations to highlight the message i.e. vaccinations has helped reduce Covid-19 cases and deaths.
-- Page 12:  Covid-19 Case, Death and Vaccination Totals for all Age Groups by Month: the chart is similar to the charts in previous scenes, but here the users can interact and change the dropdown to load  the age groups and view the details
+- Page 12:  Covid-19 Case, Death and Vaccination Totals for all Age Groups by Month: The chart is similar to the charts in previous scenes, but here the users can interact and change the dropdown to load  the age groups and view the details

 *Note: Log scale is used in y-axis for all scales due to data variations between cases, deaths and vaccinations.*